Lightwood Games is a small, independent game developer based in Perton, Staffordshire.

 Lightwood Games is now authorised to publish on all major console platforms and has new titles in the pipeline for Nintendo Switch, PlayStation 4 and 5, and Xbox One and Series X|S.

 Lightwood Games is an independent game developer, owned and operated by a husband-and-wife team.
-Katherine and Chris finally tied the knot in Las Vegas on October 5th, 2013!
+Katherine and Chris finally tied the knot in Las Vegas in October 2013!

 Lightwood Games is a trading name of Lightwood Consultancy Ltd, registered in England and Wales, company registration number 03737612.